dzcmr/CISSP-Study-Guide/D1 - Security and Risk Management.md

 * Privacy policy requirements - FISMA regulates peoples PII info and that is appropriately controlled

 ### Understand and apply risk management concepts
-* Identify threats and vulnerabilities - NIST 800-30 defines threat sources. microsoft also has great threat model
+* Identify threats and vulnerabilities - NIST 800-30 defines threat sources.
 * Risk assessment/analysis - find all vulnerabilities and flaws in scope. prioritize them by level of effort to fix and the amount of risk of not fixing that.
 * Risk response - If you face risk, you can do one of the following things: avoid it, transfer it, mitigate it, or accept it
 * Countermeasure selection and implementation - If risk is identified, need to consider accountabilitiy, reliablility, dependencies, CIA, when implimenting a countermeasure.
 Think of solution to problem and other supplimental controls to help fix it. soemtimes you won't be able apply a patch to completely fix problem, so you will need some supplimental fixes (band aids)